 Tenby, Pembrokeshire

-Just over the headland in Saundersfoot you’ll find Coast, (three AA Rosettes) boasting an incredible seaside location and an impressive menu, with fresh fish playing a starring role.
+Just over the headland in Saundersfoot you’ll find Lan y Môr Restaurant, which brings together Hywel Griffith, the man behind Michelin-starred Beach House in Gower, with Gerwyn Jones, former Head Chef at award-winning Grove of Narberth.
+Lan y Môr boasts an incredible seaside location and an impressive menu, with fresh fish playing a starring role.
 It’s generally lauded as one of the best places to eat in Wales.
 Also in Saundersfoot is the St Brides Spa Hotel.
 Enjoy a bite to eat in the restaurant, which sits above an infinity pool, taking in the stellar views of Saundersfoot Bay.

 Penarth, Vale of Glamorgan

 For a small seaside town, Penarth has a wealth of fine eateries to choose from.
 After a stroll around the town and some sea air on the stunning Victorian pier and fully-restored Art Deco pier pavilion, head to the funky Bar 44 for some tapas.
-For beautiful seafront gardens, Holm House has an excellent restaurant and bar.
-Finally, there’s The Custom House, which sits next to the impressive Cardiff Bay Barrage.
+The Custom House, which sits next to the impressive Cardiff Bay Barrage.
 It boasts two restaurants, La Marina and El Puerto, serving up a constantly changing selection of dishes made from seasonal and locally-sourced ingredients.
+Hickmans is a gastropub located in the heart of the town with a good atmosphere.
+Enjoy drinks on the rooftop terrace after lunch or dinner.
+Bryn Williams' The Touring Club is open Wednesday to Sundays.
+It’s a great place to enjoy local produce with delicious breakfasts and lunches.
+In the evenings the terrace is the perfect for savouring small plates and cocktails.

 Llandudno and Colwyn Bay, Conwy